 - If taking a train, it's most convenient from Mumbai (15 hours).

 - Flights to Bhuj are also available from Mumbai.
 Compare Flights to Bhuj and Save.

 - Buses to Bhuj are available from many places in and around Gujarat, and the road is in good condition.

-Other Ways to See the Rann of KutchIf you want to see the Rann of Kutch from a different perspective, the Kalo Dungar (Black Hill) offers a panoramic view from 462 meters above sea level.
+Other Ways to See the Rann of KutchIf you want to see the Rann of Kutch from a different perspective, Kala Dungar (Black Hill) offers a panoramic view from 458 meters above sea level.
 You can see all the way across to the Pakistani border.
-Kalo Dungar is accessible via the rather uninteresting village of Khavda, which is 25 kilometers away, and around 70 kilometers from Bhuj.
+Kala Dungar is accessible via the village of Khavda, which is 25 kilometers away, and around 70 kilometers from Bhuj.
+This village is home to artisans who specialize in block printing, including ajrakh block printing from Pakistan.
 It's best to take your own transport as public transport is infrequent.
 The old Lakhpat Fort (140 kilometers from Bhuj) also provides a fabulous view of the Rann of Kutch.

 Going on a guided tour takes the hassle out of planning and sightseeing.
 Kutch Adventures India is based in Bhuj, and is involved in rural and responsible tourism in the area.
 Owner Kuldip will put together a bespoke itinerary for you, including visits to surrounding handicraft villages (which Kutch is renowned for).

 Also read more about the Kutch region and its attractions in this Kutch Information Guide.